Native Apps vs. PWAs: Cost & Complexity Realities

 All projects have limited resources.

-This is especially true and most difficult to fully realize at the beginning of a new project effort.
-When a project is just kicking off, all of the grand ideas, must-haves, nice-to-haves, and wouldn’t-it-be-neats are being described, designed, and planned to come to fruition.
-The combination of all of these things can very quickly blow out time and money limitations.
+This is especially true (and most difficult to identify) at the beginning of a project.
+When an effort is just kicking off, all of the grand ideas, must-haves, nice-to-haves, and wouldn’t-it-be-neats are being described, designed, and planned to come to fruition.
+The combination of all of these things can very quickly blow out time and money limits.

-But ultimately, PWAs are traditional web apps that have made extra considerations for user experiences and provided additional instructions for devices about how they load and launch.
+Ultimately, though, PWAs are traditional web apps that have made extra considerations for user experiences and provided additional instructions for devices around how they load and launch.

 - When I push my new app into the App Store, consumers will easily find it, install it, and the app will be an immediate success.

 - Everyone has apps in the app stores and therefore consumers expect to find my new app there as well.

 - Once consumers install my app on their device, they will interact with it more regularly than they would if it were only on the web.